quicwg/quicwg.github.io/index.md

 ## Upcoming Meetings

-We will be meeting at [IETF 100 in Singapore](https://www.ietf.org/meeting/100/index.html).
+We will be meeting at [IETF 100 in Singapore](https://www.ietf.org/meeting/100/index.html), and having an interop event at the [hackathon](https://ietf.org/hackathon/100-hackathon.html) beforehand.

-Our next interim meeting in Melbourne, Australia from 23-25 January, 2018.
+Our next interim meeting in Melbourne, Australia from 23-25 January, 2018, with an interop on the 22nd.
 See the [arrangements](https://github.com/quicwg/wg-materials/blob/master/interim-18-01/arrangements.md) for details, including registration.

 ## Our Documents